mondaylunch/gatos-frontend/packages/documentation/docs/deployment.md

 ![Auth0 New App](/img/examples/auth0-new-app.png)

-Open settings and make note of the domain, client ID, and client secret:
+Open settings and make note of the domain (referred to as `<your tenant>`), client ID, and client secret:

 ![Auth0 New App](/img/examples/auth0-app-settings.png)